-Suzanne Ishee, brings over 30 years of experience of professional artistry and artist advocacy.
+Suzanne Ishee, brings over 40 years of experience of professional artistry and artist advocacy.
 A multi-award winning producer, actor and playwright, and small business owner, she has performed on Broadway and in symphony halls worldwide.
 She has produced at Carnegie Hall, for international music festivals and Inaugural Balls all of which support her expertise in team building, creation and implementation, marketing and promotion and negotiation.
 Additionally, she is a real estate consultant, trainer and investor with broad-based knowledge of the residential and commercial markets, distressed properties, redevelopment, realtor tools and resources, asset identification and management, and opportunities for community engagement.
 As an original member of Sustainable Jersey’s Arts Task Force, she continually provides significant contribution to the development, training and promotion of action steps which communities may take to infuse the arts and culture into their planning processes.
 A member of the PPS Placemaking Leadership Council, Western Highlands Scenic Byway board, Stewardship Council of the Scenic, Wild Delaware River Geotourism Initiative, Morris Canal Redevelopment Working Group, co-chair of the Livable Task Force for Together North Jersey and guest blogger for the National Association of Realtors, she continues to contribute to thought leadership, planning and advancement of the field of Creative Placemaking.
 Suzanne created the curriculum and is Instructor for the Certificate in Creative Placemaking course of study at NJIT/Continuing Professional Education.

 Stuart Koperweis, is one of the premier individuals in the economic development and revitalization field.
 He has participated in the phenomenal revitalization of such cities as Jersey City, Asbury Park, Belmar and Keyport by combining the Arts with Economics.